Virtually cocompactly cubulated Artin-Tits groups: Cubulation of Artin groups

 \mk

-The only three squares in $X(A(M))$ which pairwise share an edge are squares containing the edge $e$.
-As a consequence, their triple intersection does not have codimension $2$, so $X(A(M))$ is a locally CAT(0) cube complex.
+If two squares $Q,Q'$ in $X(A(M))$ which do not lie in the same $X_a(A(\{ab_i\}))$ share an edge, this edge is $e$.
+As a consequence, for any triple of square $Q,Q',Q''$ of $X(A(M))$ which do not lie in the same $X_a(A(\{ab_i\}))$, if they pairwise share an edge, then their triple intersection is $e$.
+So $X(A(M))$ is a locally CAT(0) square complex.
 As a consequence, $A(M)$ is cocompactly cubulated.